def-au1t/elevator-logic/README.md

 Such behavior prevents requests starvation.
 In the worst case, elevator needs to travel double of building height to response to request.

+While designing the algorithm, I focused on the simplicity and elevators load balancing.
+The main goal was handle all requests with finite time (here - max 2x building's height).
+Elevators in real live also have their capacity, and without load balancing it would be possible, that only one elevator would try to handle all requests causing overload.
+These are the reasons, why some requests could be finished a little faster that they are.

 ## Usage manual:

 ![Usage manual](img/helper.png)